ARION

 “For good reason.
 You seem to need to be reminded after every encounter.”

 The skunk rested his chin upon a fist.
-The ship’s intelligence had a point.
+The ship’s intelligence spoke truth and had a point.

 A shapely form leaned forward across the desk toward the counselor.
 If he could read her feline expression correctly, the Bengal tigress was amused.
 “Can you see me, doctor?” she asked with a thrum underlying her voice.
 It was not exactly a purr, but with her present emotional state, it was hard to tell.